-Traveling to San Antonio Texas soon and wondering what there is to do here?
-The one thing we love about San Antonio is there is always something to do and plenty of kid friendly places to visit.
+San Antonio is best known for being the home to the Alamo.
+However, there are so many other great things to do in San Antonio with kids when you come to visit.
 San Antonio has numerous museums, theme parks, athletic teams, etc. There are also plenty of family friendly things you can do for free.
 So, lets get to it.
-Here is the ultimate family travel guide to San Antonio that contains some of the best places to visit in San Antonio.
+Here is the ultimate family travel guide to San Antonio that contains some of the best places to visit and things to do in San Antonio with kids.

 The Ultimate List of Things to do in San Antonio

-San Antonio is known for their River Walk and is one of the best things to do in San Antonio.
+San Antonio is known for their River Walk and is a must.
 The River Walk is a pedestrian zone that sits one level below the main city streets.
 It has restaurants, bars, shops, public artwork, and it allows you to get around the city and between many of the city’s major attractions without having to worry about traffic and crossing roads.
 You will want to take a Riverboat tour to listen to the history of the city and the San Antonio River.
 The tour lasts about 35-45 minutes and is worth the time and money which is why it a fun thing to do in San Antonio with kids.

 San Antonio is home to 4 Missions plus the Alamo.
 From north to south: Mission Concepcion, Mission San José, Mission San Juan Capistrano, and Mission Espada.
 Each mission is about 2.5 miles from the next mission.
 It is very easy to drive from mission to mission, and parking is available at each mission site.
 The Missions are free to enter and explore.
 The Alamo, of course, is the most popular of all the Missions.
 It is downtown San Antonio.
 Depending on if you like to stop and read or not it won’t take long to explore the Alamo.
 However it is still worth it to stop by and mark it off your bucket list.